nixcloud/cargo/README.md

 This is the libnix concept integrated into cargo using a 'nix build backend', see discussion at https://lastlog.de/blog/timeline.html?filter=tag::libnix

+This is an unofficial fork of Cargo with experimental libnix integration—not endorsed by the Rust Project.

 # What it can do

 * extended 'cargo build' so it uses 'nix build' internally by generating nix files on the fly and then build it using 'nix build'!